How-Grooming-Can-Prevent-Common-Skin-Issues-for-Pets omo omo

 1. Improve omega-3 intake

-Some owners use dry skin on dogs fish oil to support skin hydration and reduce inflammation.
+Omega-3 supplements or fish oil can support skin hydration and reduce inflammation.

 2. Groom consistently